Computer Science 448

 Required reading list.
 Students will be required to create a write-up for each book on the required reading list.

 Description.
 Both books document the early days of the consumer internet and the rise to dominance of computer software-driven commerce.
 They are also fun to read.
 Book reports will concentrate on extracting key ideas from the books and reacting both pro and con to them, especially in the context of their projects.
+Specifically, mention two pros that you will incorporate into your project and two cons that you will not use.
 Each book report should be a maximum of 10 pages.
 Submit your write-ups via Canvas.

 Rubric.
 Grading will be based on the strength, depth, and clarity of your insights.